-Master of Liberal Arts student
+Master of Liberal Arts (MLA)

 The Master of Liberal Arts (MLA) program fosters intellectual breadth through courses that address a broad range of cultural issues from different academic perspectives.
 Students may explore questions of identity through art, literature, and religion.
 They may analyze the politics of race in fiction, historical documents, the visual arts, and music.
-They may debate ethical choices presented by fiction writers, jurists, philosophers, and scientists from Antiquity through the present.
+They may debate ethical choices presented by fiction writers, jurists, philosophers, and scientists from antiquity through the present.
 MLA seminars examine literary, artistic, and cinematic masterpieces; historic moments of discovery and change; traditions of thought; cultural differences; and civic responsibilities.

 Students pursue course work and independent research with Washington University scholars from a number of academic disciplines, including architecture, art, film, history, literature, music, philosophy, religion, and science.

-The MLA program emphasizes critical thinking and inquiry, close reading, intensive writing, and problem solving, all hallmarks of a liberal arts education and essential skills for a range of professional contexts.
+The MLA program emphasizes critical thinking and inquiry, close reading, intensive writing, and problem-solving, all hallmarks of a liberal arts education and essential skills for a range of professional contexts.

 Who Should Apply?